kubedb/cli/docs/concepts/databases/mongodb.md

   - priority
   - securityContext

-### spec.doNotPause

-`spec.doNotPause` is an optional field that tells KubeDB operator that if this MongoDB object is deleted, whether it should be reverted automatically.
-This should be set to `true` for production databases to avoid accidental deletion.
-If not set or set to false, deleting a MongoDB object put the database into a dormant state.
-THe StatefulSet for a DormantDatabase is deleted but the underlying PVCs are left intact.
-This allows users to resume the database later.

 ### spec.monitor

 MongoDB managed by KubeDB can be monitored with builtin-Prometheus and CoreOS-Prometheus operator out-of-the-box.
 To learn more,